Stock investing "How-To"

 That’s what safe investing is all about.

-Your investment is not simply made from one day to the next, but over a longer period of time.
+Your investment returns are not made from one day to the next but over a longer period.
 Think long-term.
-Decide on an investment time table (once a month, quarterly, etc.) and stick with it.
+Decide on an investment timetable (once a month, quarterly, etc.) and stick with it.
 This is how it should also work when you want to sell your stocks.
 In no case should this happen all at once, but you should only sell so many shares until you have reached your desired goal.